HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     by the DCP, move on to the next step.
 As part of the review, the Azul team updates their unit tests to validate the updated test metadata.
-If a test fails, they either improve the test or the team member reviewing the PR requests the necessarty changes to the test metadata.
+If a test fails, they either improve the test or the team member reviewing the PR requests the necessary changes to the test metadata.

-9)  Prepare a PR against the schema repository, targetting the main branch.
+9)  Prepare a PR against the schema repository, targeting the master branch.

 10) Initiate a `Pull request review`_ of your PR.
 The review should be quick because reviewers will already have seen the changes while reviewing the PR